wrongisthenewright/OpenSprinkler-Firmware-Hunter/README.txt

 It works correctly with an Hunter X-Core 6 station controller, it should work with any Hunter controller with REM port.

-Just a memo for myself, to build and flash the wemos do:
+Just a memo for myself, to build and flash the wemos do (updated after new Ubuntu 24.04 upgrade of my laptop:

+alias get_pio='source ~/.platformio/penv/bin/activate'
+git clone xxxx
+cd xxxx
 sudo chmod 666 /dev/ttyUSB0
 esptool.py --port /dev/ttyUSB0 erase_flash
+get_pio
 pio run -v  -t upload